lethang7794/devops-book/chap-03.md

   - 3️⃣: This Deployment will run 3 replicas.
   - 4️⃣: The _pod template_ - the blueprint - that defines what this Deployment will deploy & manage.

-    With pod templatem, you specify:
+    With pod template, you specify:

     - The containers to run
     - The ports to use